A Comparison of Performance Measures for Online Algorithms: Concluding Remarks

+The purpose of quality measures is to give information for use in practice, to choose the best algorithm for a particular application.
+What properties should such quality measures have?

-It appears that both Bijective Analysis and Relative Worst Order Analysis have the advantage over Competitive Analysis that if one algorithm does at least as well as another on every sequence, then they decide in favor of the better algorithm.
-This works for the lazy vs.\ non-lazy version of the baby server problem, and also for some paging problems---LRU vs.\ FWF and look-ahead vs. no look-ahead.
-See~\cite{DLO08} and \cite{BFL07} with regards to these results on Bijective Analysis and Relative Worst Order Analysis, respectively.
+First, it may be desirable that if one algorithm does at least as well as another on every sequence, then the measure decides in favor of the better algorithm.
+This is especially desirable if the better algorithm does significantly better on important sequences.
+Bijective Analysis and Relative Worst Order Analysis have this property, but Competitive Analysis, the Max/Max Ratio, and the Random Order Ratio do not.
+This was seen here in the lazy vs.\ non-lazy version of Double Coverage for the baby server problem (and the more general metric $k$-server problem).
+Similar results have been presented previously for the paging problem---LRU vs.\ FWF and look-ahead vs.\ no look-ahead.
+See~\cite{BFL07} for these results under Relative Worst Order Analysis and~\cite{ADLO07} for Bijective Analysis.
+It appears that analysis techniques that avoid a comparison to \OPT{} have an advantage in this respect.

-However, Bijective Analysis does not reflect the fact that when comparing on the same sequence, even though Greedy can be a factor two better than Lazy Double Coverage, LDC is sometimes much better than Greedy for the baby server problem.
-Similarly, according to Bijective Analysis, LIFO and LRU are equivalent for paging, but LRU is often significantly better than LIFO, which keeps the first $k-1$ pages it sees in cache forever.

-In both of these cases, Relative Worst Order Analysis says that the algorithms are weakly comparable in favor of the ``better'' algorithm.
-It would be interesting to see if there are problems where Bijective Analysis gives better results than Relative Worst Order Analysis.
-For instance, can locality of reference be added to Relative Worst Order Analysis and succeed in separating LRU from FIFO, as one can by adding locality of reference to Bijective Analysis~\cite{ADLO07}?

-Is it possible to develop a set of general guidelines to determine which of the measures studied here is best used in which context?

-So far there seems to be basically one technique for proving results in Bijective Analysis, and it works when you can compare two algorithms and say that among all the next possible requests, the one algorithm has at least as many low cost requests as the other.
-This works for demand paging~\cite{BE97}, since all such algorithms have the same number of pages in the cache and the same number currently not in the cache.
-This works for Greedy vs.\ other algorithms for our problem.
-And this works for list accessing~\cite{DLO08}, since each algorithm has exactly one item with each possible cost in the list.
-It seems hard to apply this to bin packing or even to more complicated $k$-server problems.
-It would be interesting to come up with a new technique.

-Finally, we have investigated the smallest possible server problem in order to evaluate the differences between various measures.
-We believe, we would obtain the same classifications on more general server problems, but generalizations of some of the results presented here would require significant technical effort.
-It would also be interesting to prove optimality of some algorithm for a more general problem.